Jewish Publication Society: Leadership

-JPS is governed by a Board of Trustees, headed by Board President Gittel Hilibrand.
+JPS is governed by a Board of Trustees, headed by its Board President Gittel Hilibrand.
 Past editors-in-chief include Henrietta Szold (1893–1916), Solomon Grayzel (1939–1966), and Chaim Potok (1966–1974).
-Potok was involved in JPS's publication activities for 35 years, serving as editor for 8 years, secretary of the Bible translation committee for the Writings (Ketuvim) for 16 years, chair of the JPS Editorial Committee for 18 years, and literary editor to its Bible program for 18 years.
+Potok was involved in JPS's publication activities for 35 years, serving as editor for 8 years, secretary of the Bible translation committee for the Ketuvim ("Writings") for 16 years, chair of the JPS Editorial Committee for 18 years, and literary editor to its Bible program for 18 years.

-Dr. Ellen Frankel was editor-in-chief (and later also CEO) from 1991 until October 2009.
+Ellen Frankel was editor-in-chief (and later also CEO) from 1991 until October 2009.
 She is now Editor Emerita of the Society.
+Carol Hupping was managing editor (and for some years publishing director) from 1991 until her retirement in March, 2016.
+Joy Weinberg succeeded her as managing editor in April 2016.

 Rabbi Barry L. Schwartz became the CEO in 2010, when he came to JPS from Congregation M'Kor Shalom in Cherry Hill, New Jersey, where he had served as senior rabbi for 11 years.
 Rabbi Schwartz served on the board of several nonprofit organizations, and is especially active in environmental work.

-Carol Hupping was managing editor (and for some years publishing director) from 1991 until her retirement in March, 2016.
-Joy Weinberg succeeded her as managing editor in April 2016.